frntn/vault-token-helper-gopass/README.md

 An [example project](https://github.com/sethvargo/vault-token-helper-osx-keychain), by Seth Vargo, implement an helper allowing vault to store its tokens to OSX Keychain

-The [actual project](https://github.com/frntn/vault-token-helper-gopass), implement an helper allowing vault to store its tokens to Gopass.
+This [project](https://github.com/frntn/vault-token-helper-gopass), implement an helper allowing vault to store its tokens to Gopass.

 ## Prerequisites